cerlymarco/tspiral/README.md

 ![rectify](https://raw.githubusercontent.com/cerlymarco/tspiral/master/imgs/rectify.PNG)

-Multivariate time series forecasting is natively supported for all the forecasting methods available.
+**GLOBAL and MULTIVARIATE time series forecasting are natively supported for all the forecasting methods available.** For GLOBAL forecasting, use the `groups` parameter to specify the column of the input data that contains the group identifiers.
+For MULTIVARIATE forecasting, pass a target with multiple columns when calling fit.

 ## Installation
 ```shell
 pip install --upgrade tspiral
 ```
-The module depends only on NumPy and Scikit-Learn (>=0.24.2).
+The module depends only on NumPy, Pandas, and Scikit-Learn (>=0.24.2).
 Python 3.6 or above is supported.

 ## Media